iskander-akhmetov/Lemmatization-of-Russian-Language-by-Tree-Regression-Models/README.md

 The method is fully described in the article https://www.rcs.cic.ipn.mx/2020_149_3/An%20Open-Source%20Lemmatizer%20for%20Russian%20Language%20based%20on%20Tree%20Regression%20Models.pdf.

+Working example of the lemmatizer in the form of web-app can be found at http://isa1.pythonanywhere.com/

 It would be nice if you cite our article as:

 @ARTICLE {akhmetoviskanderkrassovitskyalexanderualiyevairinagelbukhalexandermussabayevrustam2020,